Average child benefit tax charge hits £1,220, but can you avoid it?

 “The self assessment form is quite clear on this issue but people who don’t normally fill out the form – typically those whose sole income is from a salary – are most at risk of falling foul of the rules.
 The taxman will catch up with them in the long run but this nasty surprise will come with an extra penalty for failing to declare in the first place.

 McCann says that it is increasingly common for people who are just over the threshold to reduce or eliminate any tax charge by making a pension contribution to bring down their taxable income.
 By reducing taxable income some or all of the child benefit can be kept

 The effective tax relief on these pension contributions can be huge – up to 65% for someone with three kids.

 When the child benefit changes were introduced in 2013, the IFS estimated that around 320,000 families would fall within the £50,000-£60,000 earnings band.

-Research last year from Royal London calculated that if each of these people were to contribute an additional £3,000 per year into their pension, they would reduce their Child Benefit Charge by 30% of the amount of Child Benefit received.
+Research last year from Royal London calculated that if each of these people were to contribute an additional £3,000 per year into their pension, they would reduce their child benefit charge by 30% of the amount of child benefit received.
 For a family with two children this would be a gain of around £536 per year.
 If all families in this income bracket were to do this, it would be equivalent to £171m.